Matrix calculus: Scope

 There are a total of nine possibilities using scalars, vectors, and matrices.
 Notice that as we consider higher numbers of components in each of the independent and dependent variables we can be left with a very large number of possibilities.
 The six kinds of derivatives that can be most neatly organized in matrix form are collected in the following table.

-Here, we have used the term "matrix" in its most general sense, recognizing that vectors and scalars are simply matrices with one column and one row respectively.
+Here, we have used the term "matrix" in its most general sense, recognizing that vectors are simply matrices with one column (and scalars are simply vectors with one row).
 Moreover, we have used bold letters to indicate vectors and bold capital letters for matrices.
 This notation is used throughout.

 Notice that we could also talk about the derivative of a vector with respect to a matrix, or any of the other unfilled cells in our table.
 However, these derivatives are most naturally organized in a tensor of rank higher than 2, so that they do not fit neatly into a matrix.
 In the following three sections we will define each one of these derivatives and relate them to other branches of mathematics.
 See the layout conventions section for a more detailed table.